-People will always judge a book by the cover; it's just human nature.
-Likewise, if your website isn't attractive, visitors may not stay.
+Your website needs to be attractive; there's no doubt about that.
 But even the prettiest website can't hold visitors' attention if they can't find what they're looking for.
-Make your web design more than beautiful—make it a powerful tool that delivers ROI.
+Make your web design more than beautiful—make it effective by focusing on website ROI.

 A happy medium between beautiful design and functionality does exist.
-For web design ROI, a website needs to:
+When you’re using your website as a marketing tool, it needs to:

 - Clearly state who you are and what you do